 Exodus 16:2-4, 12-15; Ephesians 4:17, 20-24; John 6:24-35

 In times of change our emotions must cope with fear of the unknown.
 The loss of our sense of security forces us to muster up the courage and strength to enter into what changes bring to us in the way we think, feel, and act.
-Fear plays upon us, causing us to resist change; and because change always brings loss with it, the loss of our former securities and patterns of living, we both want to change and don’t want to change.
+Fear plays upon us, causing us to resist change; and because change always brings loss with it, the loss of our former securities and patterns of living that we both want to change and don’t want to change.
 Deep within our hearts and souls insecurity conflicts with security in a war between each other.
 We experience an internal war between two states of being, passivity and change.

 The readings we just now heard in today’s Mass are all about change.
 The Israelites were held in bondage under the Pharaohs of Egypt.
-Crying out to God for deliverance He sent them Moses who led by him out of Egypt into the Sinai desert.
+Crying out to God for deliverance He sent them Moses who led by him out of Egypt and their slavery into the Sinai desert.
 In the first reading we find them now complaining about the very deliverance they wanted while they were slaves in Egypt.

 In the desert the whole community grumbled against Moses and Aaron.
 The Israelites said to them, “If only we had died by the Lord’s hand in Egypt!
 There we sat around pots of meat and ate all the food we wanted, but you have brought us out into this desert to starve this entire assembly to death.”